 - Avoid sneaking in sly comments from discussions of totally different matters, otherwise known as being passive aggressive.
 Just because your wife doesn’t like to cook doesn’t mean the she is a radical feminist trying to push her agenda onto you.
 She may simply not relate to Betty Crocker or Martha Stewart.

-- Most importantly, remember your friendship and relationship takes priority over political identity.
+- Most importantly, remember that your friendship and relationship takes priority over political identity.
 Love must be protected from anything that makes your significant other feel unworthy or not up to your standards.

 Warning Signs that You are Struggling with Conflict

 - You have frequent, heated arguments about issues.

 - Small issues can escalate to big blow-outs.

 - One of you shows disrespect for the other’s opinions and feelings.